SimulatedGREG/electron-vue/docs/en/docs/getting_started.md

 #### On the subject of electron

-electron-vue requires the use of `electron@^1.2.3`.
-The `v1.2.3` release adds support for more [`chrome.*` APIs](https://github.com/electron/electron/releases/tag/v1.2.3) that `vue-devtools` depends upon.
-If you are needing a previous release of electron before `v1.2.3`, then you will need to manually uninstall [`electron-devtools-installer`](https://github.com/SimulatedGREG/electron-vue/blob/master/template/package.json#L36) from `./package.json` and revert `./app/src/main/index.js` to a previous version found [here](https://github.com/SimulatedGREG/electron-vue/commit/e7175ee0337f3af36de49aef10cf58a64d75a220).
-Please note that doing so will no longer enable you to have `vue-devtools` for development.

 Although optional, it is recommended to lock in your electron version after scaffolding your project.
 This helps prevent other developers working on the same project from developing on a different version.
 Electron makes releases quite often so features are always subject to change.
 [More Info](http://electron.atom.io/docs/tutorial/electron-versioning/).

 #### A note for Windows Users

-If you run into errors during `yarn install` about `node-gyp`, then you most likely do not have the proper build tools installed on your system.
+If you run into errors during `npm install` about `node-gyp`, then you most likely do not have the proper build tools installed on your system.
 Build tools include items like Python and Visual Studio.
 Thanks to [@felixrieseberg](https://github.com/felixrieseberg), there are a few packages to help simplify this process.

 The first item we need to check is our npm version and ensure that it is not outdated.
 This can is accomplished using [`npm-windows-upgrade`](https://github.com/felixrieseberg/npm-windows-upgrade).
 If you are using `yarn`, then you can skip this check.

 Once that is complete, we can then continue to setup the needed build tools.
 Using [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools), most of the dirty work is done for us.
 Installing this globally will in turn setup Visual C++ packages, Python, and more.

 At this point things should successfully install, but if not then you will need a clean installation of Visual Studio.
-Please note that these are not direct problems with electron-vue itself \(Windows can be difficult sometimes ¯\\_\(ツ\)\_/¯\).
+Please note that these are not direct problems with electron-vue itself \(Windows can be difficult sometimes ¯\_\(ツ\)\_/¯\).